 I can't find my Amazon Redshift cluster to connect to the query editor

-The query editor only supports the following nodes types:
+The query editor only supports the following node types:

 Note: Currently, the query editor does not support enhanced VPC routing.

-If you would like to use any other node type, or have enhanced VPC routing configured for your Amazon Redshift cluster, connect to your Amazon Redshift cluster using an SQL client.
+To use a different node type, or to enable enhanced VPC routing for your Amazon Redshift cluster, connect to your cluster using an SQL client.
 An example of an SQL client you can use is SQL Workbench/J.

 I'm getting a "User not authorized" or "Access denied" error while connecting to the query editor with Amazon Redshift

 A Bad Gateway Error and Gateway Timeout Error are both caused by transient network issues.
 Issues between online servers can cause a Bad Gateway Error.
 A Gateway Timeout Error can occur if your Amazon Redshift cluster fails to receive a timely response from an upstream server.
-A timeout error can also occur if the cluster CPU usage reaches 100% for a long duration, or if too many queries are being run.
+A timeout error can also occur if the cluster CPU usage reaches 100% for a long duration, or there are too many query requests.

 To resolve these errors, try the following troubleshooting tips: